Namaskar-1F64F/ggpvault-audit/report.md

 **Resolution:**
 The recommended code was added to the contract in commit [9ebc70d](https://github.com/SeaFi-Labs/GGP-Vault/commit/9ebc70dcc9716e10bdfeceb0d102fc13a7eae526#diff-c25a2ac5ee4834d11f52576c9dff4f8a8f85ec3b890b020cd43b13ed8f3f720dR50).

-## Low Risk

-1 finding
+### Lack of input validation

 **Severity:** Low

 **Context:** [`GGPVault.sol#L81`](https://github.com/SeaFi-Labs/GGP-Vault/commit/93b1f825014c08117194204a292ec440dfd52f1b?diff=unified&w=0#diff-9dc028acb86f9a08936b7224720744d400aef5016bf130f158c6882dda407f33R81)

 **Description:**
-The `setAssetCap` function does not validate its input beyond the access control checks.
-While not directly a vulnerability, improper setting of this value could disrupt the contract's economics or functionality.
+The `setAssetCap` (and `setTargetAPR` in a future version) functions do not validate input beyond the access control checks.
+While not directly a vulnerability, improper setting of these values could disrupt the contract's economics or functionality.

 **Recommendation:**
 Add input validation to the `setGGPCap` and `setTargetAPR` functions to ensure that the inputs are within the expected range.